 Conversely, if Joe pays $100 in taxes, this amount is debited from his private bank account and debited from the private bank’s reserve account at the central bank.
 This causes Joe’s financial assets to decrease by $100 (his deposit has been reduced by this amount).
 The private bank has a smaller liability to Joe (by $100), but this is matched by the reduction in the bank’s reserves (its asset) at the central bank.
 The net effect is that the non-government has $100 less in financial assets than before the taxation.

-The government will certainly keep appropriate records of past spending and taxing, but money paid in taxes is not re-spent back into the economy.
-It is gone/destroyed.
+The government will certainly keep appropriate records of past spending and taxing, but government money (reserves) eliminated through taxation is not re-spent back into the economy.
+The reserves are gone/destroyed.
 This has no impact on the government’s capacity to spend in the future.

 Answer to Question 3: Government Money is Tax Driven

 The viability of a currency depends on people desiring to obtain it.
-For government money, this desire is created through the imposition and successful enforcement of an obligation on some or all citizens that is denominated in the government’s own unit of account.
+For government money, this desire is created through the imposition and successful enforcement of an obligation on some or all citizens that can only be paid (or, more specifically, finally settled) in the government’s own money (reserves or hard currency).
 In modern times, taxes play the primary role, but fines, fees and other obligations play an equivalent function.
-By requiring the payment of taxes or some other payment in the government’s own unit of account, the government creates a need within the non-government to obtain the government’s money.
+By requiring the payment of taxes or some other payment in the government’s own money, the government creates a need within the non-government to obtain the national currency.

 If the government spends too much relative to the level of taxation, there will be demand-side inflationary pressures.
 An appropriate deficit will be one that enables sufficient demand to sustain full-employment output at current prices.
 Since, normally, the non-government attempts to run a surplus (spend less than it earns), this will, by definition, require a budget deficit.
 The greater the desired non-government surplus, the greater the budget deficit can be without creating inflationary pressures.